Internship Process

 Click the steps below to learn more about the internship process

 Second-year students are a great resource for possible internship sites, as are your program director and the PSM program coordinator.
 We also hold a workshop in the fall on how to approach the initial stages of searching for an internship.
-Attend networking events in and around the campus.
+Attend possible networking events in and around the campus.
+PSM department hosts the below throughout the year.
+Click here to find the events list.

 When contacting possible internship mentors, always be respectful and professional.
-Many of them will be familiar with our programs, but some will not.
-If there is an employer you would like to contact but don't know where to start, ask the PSM coordinator for assistance.
+Many of them will already be familiar with our programs, but some will not.
+The PSM program coordinator has information regarding the purpose and expectations of the internship which will be helpful for you.
+If there is an employer you would like to contact but you don't know where to start, ask the PSM coordinator for assistance.

 We will do our best to help you find internship opportunities, but it is ultimately your responsibility to secure one.
 Visit our database to view some current opportunities.

-What else can help me find an internship?
+What else do you have at PSM/GVSU to find an internship?

-Visit the Career Center for resume/cover letter reviews, mock Interviews, and more resources, and attend the GVSU Career Fairs held in Fall & Winter semesters.
+PSM Networking events Career Center for resume/cover letter reviews, mock Interviews, more resources for finding internships.
+Career Fair that is held by GVSU in Fall & Winter semesters.

 Once you have found an internship, please talk with your supervisor about expectations and requirements for the experience.
 Some places have had many interns through the years, and they have well-structured requirements and expectations to help prepare you for the internship experience.
 However, other internship locations won't really know what to do, so that's where you'll have to be more involved.

-Fill out the PSM Internship Management System Form.
+• Please fill out the PSM Internship Management System Form.
 The form will be used in the program evaluation and assessment.
 Once completed, it should be sent to your program coordinator and site supervisor for final approval.
-Click for the IMS Form.

-You will be permitted to register for PSM 691 once you have turned in your internship request/agreement form.
-It is the PSM coordinator's responsibility to register students for PSM 691, so communicate directly with the PSM coordinator if you have any questions.
+It is the PSM coordinator's responsibility to register students for PSM 691, so communicate directly with the PSM coordinator if you have any questions regarding the registration steps.
 It is also required that you complete a minimum of 4 credits of PSM 691 to complete your degree.
 The course can be taken for 1, 2, 3, 4, or up to 9 credit(s) at a time.
 This flexibility allows you to select an appropriate number of PSM course credits in a semester to maintain full-time status or to limit the impact on your bank account.
 If more than 4 credits are requested for PSM 691 (in conditions where students may need a certain number of credits for their GAs), only the required 4 credits will count toward your degree.

 Ask to learn new technical skills that will be useful to you later.
 Give talks whenever possible.
 Attend as many meetings as you can.
 Meet and network with as many people as you can.
 Take on leadership positions when possible.
 Be ambitious and interested.
 Use this time to learn as much about your discipline as possible.